flutils/frontline-registry-cleaner/README.md

 Anyone who wishes to use, adapt, change, parody or mimic the design may do so (within the scope of fair use).
 Any malicious interpretations of our code, engine and interface will not be tolerated and will be met with appropriate recourse.
 Our code is provided in good faith, as a gesture of good will to the community.

-If you notice any of our products used in an illegal way, you should send an alert, either as an [issue](issues), or via our abuse email [abuse@frontlineutilities.co.uk](mailto:abuse@fl.co.uk).
+If you notice any of our products used in an illegal way, you should send an alert, either as an [issue](issues), or via our abuse email [abuse@fl.co.uk](mailto:abuse@fl.co.uk).

 ---